 Each year we evaluate the needs of our staff in regards to professional development.
 As part of the strategic plan for 2013-2018, reading, writing, math, and the 1:1 initiative will be our focus in professional development.
-We will continue to utilize the support of our District Consultants as well as our administrative team to implement effective research based practices, implementation of new state standards, and strengthen the programs that we already have in place.
+We will continue to utilize the support of our District Specialists as well as our administrative team to implement effective research-based practices, further understand and interpret state standards, and strengthen the programs already in place.

-Professional Development Calendar Summary for 2016-2017
+Professional Development Calendar Summary for 2017-2018

-Based on needs assessment from 2015-2016 data discussions and benchmarks, the need for the following professional development sessions are being discussed for the 2016-2017 school year.
+Based on needs assessment from 2016-2017, we plan to implement the following professional development sessions for the 2017-2018 school year.